khenderick/khenderick.github.io/index.md

 > SchoolOnline is an online School administration platform

-**Support engineer and PHP Developer** - As Pronoia's first fulltime developer, I worked together with the company's founders to expand the system, together with customer support.
+**Support engineer and PHP Developer** - As Pronoia's first fulltime developer, I worked together with the company's founders to expand the system.
+I was also responsible for customer support.

 ###### 08/2016 - 10/2007 | Ghent, Belgium | PHP 4